mt7180/prefect-pulumi-data-orchestration/README.md

 ![success github action](./images/success_gh_action.png)

 The webhook and automation are now alive and are waiting for incoming data/ events.
 You can find the webhooks url in Prefect Cloud UI.
-You need to copy the url and create a subscribtion channel on entso-e platform.
-The next step is to subscribe for a specific entso-e web service (for example for the Generation Forecasts for Wind and Solar) by clicking the button directly above the desired diagram on entso-e transparency platform.
+You need to copy the url and create a [Subscription] Channel on entso-e platform.
+The next step is to subscribe for a specific entso-e web service (for example for "Generation Forecasts for Wind and Solar" or "Actual Generation per Production Type", the latter arrives every hour while the forecast will be sent only once a day; you may want to select your country and the generation types of interest) by clicking the button directly above the desired diagram on entso-e transparency platform.

 ![entsoe subscription](./images/entso-e_subscription.png)